aroberge/avantpy/proposal/idea.md

 - AvantPy is written as a standard Python module/package meant to be usable with any "normal" Python environment.
 - AvantPy also includes a tool to convert programs written in a given dialect into standard Python, showing the differences between the two, thus helping motivated users to make the transition to using standard Python.

+**AvantPy does not exist yet.** For now, it is a concept inspired by various experimental implementations.

 In addition, AvantPy **could** possibly include an REPL designed to make use of the above.
 However, I do not see this as important as the other aspects, and do not believe that it should be implemented until all of the other parts have been implemented.

 ## What is meant by training wheels?